10 Types of Technical Writing [with Strong Examples]

 For policies, try to use simple language rather than falling back on jargon.
 Remember that the document should be easy for your reader to understand.

-4. Standard operating procedures
+4. Standard Operating Procedures

 A standard operating procedure or SOP is a set of instructions on what steps to follow when performing some kind of operational task.